Aesthetic Medical Devices

 - Thermal/skin regulation (cooling or heating) to treat fat cells and to do body & face contouring.

 See spectrum we will see where different technologies are active.
 While the radiation on the left end of the spectrum (X rays and cosmic rays including UV from the sun) is dangerous for our bodies in excess quantities and frequencies, the radiation gets milder and milder moving towards right the spectrum.
 At the proper end is infrared that in lower quantities is sort of harmless but because it is extremely water absorbable and non-selective/dispersed on targets, it also gets harmful to human bodies that consist of 70% of water in higher quantities.
-In terms of medical aesthetics equipment, the lower safety limit is generally seen to be around 500 nm and go up to a couple of thousand nm.
+In terms of medical aesthetics equipment, the lower safety limit is generally seen to be around 500 nm and goes up to a couple of thousand nm.

 Our bodies act differently to different wavelengths.
 For example, while around 755 nm is effective in treating light/blond hair types on light skin types, 810 nm or even more is needed for darker hairs and skin tones.
 Dark spots and discolorations (melanin), as well as hemoglobin (more superficial smaller blood vessels), are destroyed best at 500-600 nm wavelengths but the skin tone is crucial in choosing the right length – the darker the skin the higher the wavelength needed.

 The application of RF energy in aesthetic medical devices

 The application of RF energy in medicine is well established.
 As such, RF is the basis of magnetic resonance imaging (MRI) and surgical diathermy, both commonplace applications being used millions of times per year in hospital practice.
 In cardiology, RF is used for ablative interventions, for example, ablation of accessory conduction pathways, and in oncology/oncological surgery for tumor/metastasis ablation.
 Since 2000, RF treatments have been increasingly used in medical aesthetics, owing to their versatility, efficacy, and safety.